 Handedness represents a personal preference towards one hand or the other, in terms of speed, accuracy, and precision.
-This preference is extremely uncommon in the animal world but is very common for humans and chimps where the preference for right hand dominates.
+This preference is rather uncommon in the animal world but is very present for humans where the preference for right hand dominates.

-- Twins are more likely to be left-handed and we have no idea why.
+Twins are more likely to be left-handed and we have no idea why.
 A 1996 study assessed the handedness of 1616 twins (808 twin pairs) aged 6 to 28.
 The study found that more twins were left-handed than the global average but didn’t draw any conclusions on why this happens.

-- If both parents of a child are left-handed, there is a 26% chance the child will be left-handed as well.
+If both parents of a child are left-handed, there is a 26% chance the child will be left-handed as well.

-- Left-handed people don’t actually have a lower life expectancy.
+Left-handed people don’t actually have a lower life expectancy.
 This is probably the biggest myth associated with handedness, arguably originating from a rather poorly done study in the late 1980s by Halpern and Coren.
 This myth was perpetuated without criticism for decades by the media and embedded itself into popular culture.
 There are several reasons why this bias emerged, but the biggest one is probably the fact that for a long time, left-handedness was shunned and people were forced to use their right hand.
 As a result, many left-handed people would not declare themselves as such, significantly skewing the data.

-- Right-handed people have higher cognitive skills, less behavioral and speech problems, less often have learning disabilities, and more often graduate their school (on average), but lefties produce an above-average quota of high achievers.
+Right-handed people have higher cognitive skills, less behavioral and speech problems, less often have learning disabilities, and more often graduate their school (on average), but lefties produce an above-average quota of high achievers.

-- Handedness may develop in the womb.
+Handedness may develop in the womb.
 Scientists from Queen’s University, Belfast in the UK reached this conclusion after using ultrasound scans to see how fetuses suck their thumbs.
 Ten years later, 100% of the fetuses who sucked their right thumb were right-handed, while 67% of those who sucked their left thumbs were left-handed (arguably switching due to societal pressures).

-- Lefties are better at video games.
+Lefties are better at video games.
 According to research conducted by Dr. Nick Cherbuin at the Australian National University, left-handers often outperform their right-handed counterparts at fast or difficult tasks involving a large amount of information or stimuli.
 These tasks include activities such as talking while driving, piloting jet fighters, and playing fast-paced video games.

-- Left-handers thrive because they’re better fighters, a study published in Proceedings of the Royal Society B claims.
+Left-handers thrive because they’re better fighters, a study published in Proceedings of the Royal Society B claims.
 It is also believed that lefties do better at some sports, but this is still a topic of hot debate.